bardhprenkaj/HANSEL/README.md

 docker pull gretel/gretel:latest
 ```

 The image is based on `tensorflow/tensorflow:latest-gpu` and it's GPU ready.
-In order to setup the container we recommend you to run:
+To set up the container, we recommend you run:

 ```
 docker-compose run gretel
 ```

-For simplicity we provide several **makefile** rules for easy interaction with the Docker interface:
+For simplicity, we provide several **makefile** rules for easy interaction with the Docker interface:

  * `make docker` - builds the development image from scratch
  * `make pull` - pull the development image